Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Projection effects

-We can observe, in Fig. \ref{bias}, how the hydrostatic mass bias estimate is impacted by projection effects.
-At $R_{vir}$, the hydrostatic mass estimated with the 3D profiles is at one indicating that the cluster is at the hydrostatic equilibrium at this distance from the center.
-So the dispersion of values at $R_{vir}$ probes the impact of the integrated masses along each LoS.
+In Fig. \ref{bias}, we observe how projection effects impact the hydrostatic mass bias estimate.
+At $R_{vir}$, the hydrostatic mass estimated with the 3D profiles is at one, indicating that the cluster is at the hydrostatic equilibrium at this distance from the centre.
+So, the dispersion of values at $R_{vir}$ probes the impact of the integrated masses along each LoS.
 We would intuitively think that the less mass in the foreground and background of the cluster, the more accurate the hydrostatic mass estimate because there is only the contribution of the cluster.
-We observe the opposite trend.
+We observed the opposite trend.
 From Eq. \ref{mhep}, we see that the hydrostatic mass depends on the ratio of the pressure over the electron density, so with a higher pressure and a lower electron density the hydrostatic mass is necessarily higher.
-This explains why the hydrostatic mass estimation for the \textit{Fily} projection is the highest at every radii, especially at the virial radius.
+This explains why the hydrostatic mass estimation for the Fily projection is the highest at every radius, especially at the virial radius.
 By contrast, the Cen projection has the highest amount of mass and pressure along its LoS, particularly in the foreground as seen in Fig. \ref{m_p_dist_los}.
-Indeed, the pressure profile is the lowest among the projections while its electron density profile is the highest, as a result the hydrostatic mass estimation is the lowest almost all the way from the cluster center to the outskirt.
+Indeed, the pressure profile is the lowest among the projections while its electron density profile is the highest; as a result, the hydrostatic mass estimation is the lowest almost all the way from the cluster centre to the outskirts.

-\item[$\bullet$] Moreover, we observe an important decrease, nearly a reduction by a factor two, on the pressure profile in the core of the cluster on the Cen projection 2D radial profile (Fig.\ref{proj_profs} left).
+Moreover, we observe an important decrease, a reduction by a factor of almost two, on the pressure profile in the cluster's core on the Cen projection 2D radial profile (Fig.\ref{proj_profs} left).
 This pressure decrease is even stronger on the 3D-deprojected profile (Fig. \ref{deproj_profs}, left).
-On Fig. \ref{m_p_dist_los}, the mass and pressure distribution along the \textit{Cen} direction show a secondary peak both in the matter and pressure distribution approximately at 10.3~Mpc from the cluster center.
+In Fig. \ref{m_p_dist_los}, the mass and pressure distribution along the Cen direction show a secondary peak both in the matter and pressure distribution approximately at 10.3~Mpc from the cluster centre.
 This massive ($>10^{12} M_{\odot}$) sub-structure is a group of galaxies situated along this peculiar direction.
 This is most likely the simulated counterpart of the Canes Venaciti I group that is known to be close to the LoS between the Milky Way and the Virgo cluster \citep{karachentsev1966racceannaa,de1975supergalactic,makarov2014structure}.